-How Tough-on-Crime Prosecutors Contribute to Mass Incarceration - The New York Times
+How Tough-on-Crime Prosecutors Contribute to Mass Incarceration - The New York Times:

 Book Review:

-CHARGED The New Movement to Transform American Prosecution and End Mass Incarceration
+The New Movement to Transform American Prosecution and End Mass Incarceration

 By Emily Bazelon

 If you aspired to high office in the 20th and early 21st centuries, this was sound advice: Get thee to a prosecutor’s office.
 Politicians from both parties, from Democrats like John Kerry to Republicans like Rudolph Giuliani, parlayed prosecutorial perches into political power and nationwide fame.
-The basic recipe for using a prosecutor’s post as a springboard into politics required being “tough on crime,” protecting the public by putting criminals behind bars.

 The vast majority of state and local prosecutors in the United States are elected, and taking a punitive tack was generally considered to be the path to re-election — and, frequently, election to higher office.
 Prosecutors had strong incentives to be harsh rather than lenient (or merciful) when dealing with defendants, and those incentives helped shape the criminal justice system as we know it today.